Rockhopper130/dbms_lab_endsem/README.md

 - Filled the null value gaps from IEEE/IRINS
   - Any missing data from the initial scraping pipeline is recovered from IEEE/IRINS along with DOI data as well as Co-Author Networks of the professors.

-Wrote Training code (using SetFit, for few shot fine tuning) for a text classification model that classifies and assigns a tag/ label to the paper based on a smaller clustered set of the faculty domains.
+Wrote Training code (using SetFit, for few shot fine tuning) for a text classification model that classifies and assigns a tag/label to the paper based on a smaller clustered set of the faculty domains.

-Clustered the approx. 50 domains into a smaller set of 20 clusters and started data annotation for the fine tuning process.
+Also clustered the approx. 50 domains into a smaller set of 20 clusters and started data annotation for the fine tuning process.

-Aditya developed an end-to-end process and established a pipeline to transform scraped data into an SQL database.
-Also worked on data cleaning.

 <hr>